 There were still some finishing touches in progress, in the pursuit of Chelsea perfection.
 The beautiful rusted effect of some of the steel elements had been created with a clever Novacolor product which involves a painted base coat which is then activated with an oxidising finish; the shade was being adjusted to the beautiful soft final colour we saw later that evening.
 But that’s how it is as gardens come together at Chelsea.
 With a thousand different elements to pull together to an immovable deadline, there’s a bit of creativity on the hoof – and it’s fascinating to watch.

 The garden gives lots of design inspiration.
 For example, while the water references the canals that were so crucial to Wedgwood’s development, it plays a key role in the garden.
 Accessing seemingly floating platforms across stepping stones or bridges, it makes visitors take their time and focus on the garden – you can’t rush through.
 There were more useful design ideas to take away, too: the soaring arches of the architecture frames different views as you move through; textures in planting and materials add interest; and a sinuous sculpture creates a focal point.
-We loved this garden.
+We loved this garden - can you tell?!

 The planting was relaxed, but varied.
 At the front of the garden and around the seating area were more cultivated garden plants; roses, irises, hollyhocks, many skilfully selected to pick up the rust tones of the metalwork threaded through the garden.
 Jo said she wanted to create the type of space the Etruria workers would have enjoyed, relaxing in their rare time off.
 But this was joyously shot through with wild carrot and pheasant grass to give a semi-wild feel which we really enjoyed.